mwlong23/anagrams/README.md

 * _Next navigate to the lib folder and run the ruby file using the command '''ruby anagrams.rb''' to run the file._
 * enjoy!

+## specifications
+in: "tea" and "eat"
+out: These two words are anagrams

 ## Known Bugs